All Episodes

 From the bottom of my soul, I know this to be true.

-Well, he was subpoenaed to testify before the grand jury that investigated Bill's affair with Monica Lewinsky.
+Well, he was subpoenaed to testify before the grand jury that investigated Bill's affair with Monica Lewinsky, claims in the book that he interrupted the president's sexual shenanigans in the White House.

 He says he walked into a room where the president was involved inappropriately with a woman who was neither his wife nor Lewinsky.

-And he says he once threw a White House towel stained with women's lipstick and the president's quote bodily fluids out.
+And he says he once threw a White House towel stained with women's lipstick and the president's, quote, bodily fluids out.

 Ugh.

-Ugh Hang on, I gotta take a shower break.
+I got to take a shower break.

 We'll be right back on the Sean Hannity show.